-The 2023 TuftCon makes its debut as the first ever tufting convention.
-This three day event is sure to amaze visitors with a one of a kind line-up of guest speakers, demos, workshops, and more!
-This historic experience is proudly brought to you by Tuft the World and is open to all.
-Don’t miss this opportunity to meet dynamic artists, view bold exhibits, do some shopping, and enjoy a creative, educational experience.
+TuftCon made its debut as the first ever tufting convention in March 2023.
+A three day event hosted over 100 people with a one of a kind line-up of guest speakers, demos, workshops, and more!
+Sponsored by Tuft the World.

-Stay tuned for more detailed information on the program!
-We can't wait to meet you!
+Stay tuned for more detailed information on the next TuftCon!

 We have an amazing line-up of Demos & Workshops which include both beginner and advanced tufting workshops, and demos on finishing your rug, building a larger tufting frame at home, using an AK-III and more.
 Our 5 hour workshops are a great way to get more in-depth knowledge and advance your skill set whether you are a beginner or advanced student.
 Want to pick up additional tips and tricks outside of our workshops?
 Attend various 30 minute demonstrations with master tufters and take advantage of this exclusive opportunity to ask questions and get feedback on your process.